The Burning Mill: Plot

-In the Riverlands

-A small territorial dispute between long-time enemies, Houses Bracken and Blackwood, who support Aegon and Rhaenyra, respectively, escalates into a deadly battle resulting in ruination and many casualties.
+In the Riverlands, a small territorial dispute between long-time rivals, Houses Bracken and Blackwood, who support Aegon and Rhaenyra, respectively, escalates into a deadly battle resulting in ruination and many casualties.

-In King's Landing

-Helaena forgives Alicent and empathizes with the smallfolk about losing children.
+In King's Landing, Helaena forgives Alicent and empathizes with the smallfolk about losing children.
 Criston proposes a bold plan to take Harrenhal, intending to use it as a strategic military base.
-As Criston is about to depart for Harrenhal with a military detachment, Gwayne Hightower, Alicent's brother, unexpectedly joins them.
-Aegon also wants to accompany the campaign on his dragon Sunfyre, but Lord Larys Strong diplomatically persuades him to remain in King's Landing.
+As Criston is about to depart for Harrenhal with a military detachment, Ser Gwayne Hightower, Alicent's brother, unexpectedly joins them.
+Aegon also wants to accompany the campaign on his dragon Sunfyre, but Lord Larys Strong diplomatically persuades him to remain behind.
 Aegon then appoints Larys as his Master of Whisperers.
 In a brothel, a man named Ulf claims to a group of men to be a Dragonseed, a bastard of Valyrian blood, and the half-brother of the late King Viserys Targaryen and Prince Daemon.
 When Aegon and his retinue bring a new squire to the brothel to lose his virginity, they encounter a naked Aemond with Sylvi.
 Aegon mocks his brother, causing Aemond to storm off.

-At Harrenhal

-Daemon arrives at Harrenhal on Caraxes and, after entering the castle, encounters Ser Simon Strong, the castellan, who immediately pledges his allegiance to Rhaenyra.
+Daemon arrives at Harrenhal on Caraxes and, after entering the castle, encounters its castellan Ser Simon Strong, who immediately pledges his allegiance to Rhaenyra.
 Simon denounces his grand-nephew, Larys, claiming he had his own father, Lord Lyonel, and his brother, Ser Harwin, killed in the fire at Harrenhal.
 Later that night, an unseen force beckons Daemon to a weirwood tree.
 There, he experiences a vision of a young Rhaenyra sewing Jaehaerys' head back onto his decapitated body.
 He awakens before a cloaked woman who tells him he will die there.